pravn27/ds-algo-coding-challenge/easy/02_arrays/04/requirement&approach.md

 ### Sample - 1

 - Input: [5, 3, 2, 4, 1]
-- Output: 5
+- Output: false

 ### Sample - 2

-- Input: [6, 10, 10, 11]
+- Input: [6, 10, 12, 20, 30]
-- Output: 11
+- Output: true

 ## 4. Approach

 <details>
-  <summary><b>Approach - 1 (Brute force)</b></summary>
+  <summary><b>Approach - 1 (Optimized)</b></summary>

-- Thought Process / Approach
+- Thought Process / Approach - one pass solution

-  - Sort Array in ascending order
-  - Return last element, Array[size - 1]
+  - We will check every element with its previous element if the previous element is smaller than or equal to the current element then we will move to the next index.
+  - if any element greater than next future element, return false
+  - else return true after traversed all element

 - Complexity
-  - Time Complexity: O(n \* log n)
+  - Time Complexity: O(n)
-  - Space Complexity: O(n)
+  - Space Complexity: O(1)

 </details>

 <details>
-  <summary><b>Approach - 2 (Optimized)</b></summary>
+  <summary><b>Approach - 2 (Brute force)</b></summary>

-- Thought Process / Approach - one pass solution
+- Thought Process / Approach

-  - Define & init max variable with A[0] first element
-  - Loop each element & compare with max variable
+  - Compare each element with rest of all element
-    - If any element greater than max, update max variable with that element
+  - if any element greater than next future element, return false
-  - Return max variable
+  - else return true after traversed all element

 - Complexity
-  - Time Complexity: O(n)
+  - Time Complexity: O(n ^ 2)
   - Space Complexity: O(1)

 </details>